siduction/sidu-manual/data/en/0711-systemd-unit-datei_en.md

 BEGINNING   INFO AREA FOR THE AUTHORS
 This area is to be removed when the status RC3 is reached.
 The first line of the file must contain the title (% my-title) !!!
-**Status: RC1**
+**Status: RC2**

 Necessary work:

++ check spelling

+Work done

 + check intern links
 + check extern links
 + check layout
-+ check spelling

-Work done

 END   INFO AREA FOR THE AUTHORS
 % systemd - unit file

 ## systemd unit file

-The basic and introductory information about Systemd is contained in the manual page [Systemd-Start](./systemd-start_en.md#systemd--the--system--and--services--manager).
+The basic and introductory information about systemd is contained in the manual page [systemd-start](0710-systemd-start_en.md#systemd---the-system-and-services-manager) .
-In this manual page we explain the structure of the **Unit files** and the generic sections "[Unit]" and "[Install]".
+In this manual page we explain the structure of the **unit files** and the generic sections "[Unit]" and "[Install]".

 The unit file is a plain text file in INI format.
 It contains configuration statements of the type "*key=value*" in various sections.
 Empty lines and those starting with "#" or ";" are ignored.
 All unit files must contain a section corresponding to the unit type.
 The generic sections "[Unit]" at the beginning and "[Install]" at the end of the file are optional, but the "[Unit]" section is strongly recommended.